Christ Church, Bergen: History

-In 1531, the church was levelled to the ground by order of Eske Bille who was Danish commander of Bergenhus Fortress from 1529 to 1537.
+In 1531, the church was levelled to the ground by order of Eske Bille who was Commander of Bergenhus Fortress from 1529 to 1537.
 A similar fate happened to the city's Apostel Church.
-Both churches and other buildings were removed in order to strengthen the defense of the city and port and with the consent of Bishop Olav.
+Both churches and other buildings were removed in order to strengthen the defense of the city and port and with the consent of Bishop Olav Torkelsson.